firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

   FROM 's3://firebolt-publishing-public/help_center_assets/firebolt_sample_dataset/levels.csv'
 WITH HEADER=TRUE;
 ```

+In the previous example, all rows under `LevelsID_team_B` will contain the value `50`.

-#### Type mismatch errors in Parquet files
+#### Type mismatch errors

-If you read a column from a Parquet file into a table with an incompatible data type, the mapping generates a casting error.
-A loading job that specifies writing error files will write the following to your Amazon S3 bucket:
+If you read a column from a source file into a table with an incompatible data type, the mapping generates a casting error.
+A loading job that specifies writing error files will write files starting with the following prefixes to a specified Amazon S3 bucket:

-* `error_reasons.csv` - An error file that contains all the reasons that a row generated an error.
+* `error_reasons` - An error file that contains all the reasons that a row generated an error.
-* `rejected_rows.csv` - An error file that contains all the rejected rows in row order.
+* `rejected_rows` - An error file that contains all the rejected rows in row order.

 The following code uses the Firebolt sample `players` dataset which has a column `PlayerID` with a data type of `INTEGER`, and attempts to read it into an existing column with a `DATE` data type: